MicrosoftDocs/fabric-docs/docs/real-time-analytics/overview.md

 :::image type="content" source="media/real-time-analytics-overview/schematic-architecture.png" alt-text="Schematic image of architecture of Real-time Analytics integration with other workloads.":::

 * Data in OneLake can be accessed by Real-time Analytics in several ways:
-    * Data from OneLake can be [queried from Real-time Analytics as an external table](onelake-shortcut.md)
+    * Data from OneLake can be [queried from Real-time Analytics as a shortcut](onelake-shortcut.md)
-    * Data from [OneLake can be ingested](get-data-onelake.md) and indexed in Real-time Analytics
+    * Data from [OneLake can be ingested](get-data-onelake.md) into Real-time Analytics
     * Data ingested into Real-time Analytics is reflected in OneLake as one logical copy
 * Data ingested into Real-time Analytics can be used as the underlying data for [visualization in a PowerBI report](create-powerbi-report.md)
 * Data ingested into Real-time Analytics can be used for analysis in [Jupyter](jupyter-notebook.md) or Spark Notebooks in Data Engineering